MP Estate Planning UK

 How Domicile Affects Inheritance Tax

-• If you’re domiciled in the UK, your worldwide assets are subject to inheritance tax.
+• If you’re domiciled in the UK (or deemed domiciled), your worldwide assets — including all overseas property — are subject to UK IHT at 40% above the NRB.

-• If you’re not domiciled in the UK, you’re generally only subject to inheritance tax on your UK assets.
+• If you’re not domiciled in the UK and not deemed domiciled, you’re generally only subject to UK IHT on assets physically situated in the UK (such as UK property, UK bank accounts, and UK shares).

 Domicile StatusInheritance Tax Liability

-Domiciled in the UKWorldwide assets subject to inheritance tax
+Domiciled in the UKWorldwide assets subject to IHT — including all overseas property

-Not Domiciled in the UKOnly UK assets subject to inheritance tax
+Not Domiciled in the UKOnly UK-situated assets subject to IHT

 A grand, ornate wooden desk sits prominently in the foreground, symbolizing the weight of inheritance and tax regulations.
 Detailed architectural elements like intricate moldings and carved legs evoke the stateliness of a traditional English manor.
 In the middle ground, a large, leather-bound ledger rests open, its pages filled with complex calculations and legal jargon.
 Warm, soft lighting from a nearby chandelier casts a golden glow, creating an atmosphere of refined sophistication.
 The background features a panoramic window overlooking a lush, sprawling garden, hinting at the valuable overseas property at the heart of this complex financial matter.